 1 Eva Ciko Carman and Jason E Brown are partners and Kirsten Boreen Liedl is an associate at Ropes & Gray.

-8 For example, while no enforcement actions have been brought in the private equity space on allocations of investment and co-investment opportunities, stapled secondary transactions and valuations, these all raise potential conflicts on which the SEC has focused during exams.
+9 For example, while no enforcement actions have been brought in the private equity space on stapled secondary transactions and valuations, these raise potential conflicts on which the SEC has focused during exams.